Are you interested in becoming an apprentice?

 Enroll in an IEC apprentice training program and earn while you learn!
-IEC Apprentice Training Programs combine the on-the-job training and formal related technical instruction you need to prepare you for this high-demand field.
+IEC Apprenticeship Training Programs combine the on-the-job training and formal related technical instruction you need to prepare you for this high-demand field.
 This means you get paid to work while you receive a top-notch education in the electrical and voice-data-video fields.
 Where else can you do that?

 Apprenticeship training is a form of education that incorporates workplace training with technical in-school training.
 Since 1972, IEC has conducted apprenticeship training programs under standards approved by the U.S. Department of Labor.

 An electrician is a highly skilled tradesperson, who combines electrical theory, knowledge of electrical equipment, and the necessary job skills to safely and correctly perform services which enable consumers to utilize electrical, low voltage and renewable energy for such purposes as lighting, heating, operation of electrical equipment, motor control systems and appliances.
 Our intensive four year apprenticeship training program is designed to provide an electrical apprentice with the necessary theory and practical training to earn the status of electrician.

 The Voice, Data, Video apprenticeship is designed to prepare the apprentice to take the Level I, II, and III BICSI certification exams.
 The IEC Voice-Data-Video (VDV) Apprenticeship Program is based on a six-semester curriculum that is typically delivered over three years.
 The apprenticeship program requires 2,000 hours per year in on-the-job training and a minimum of 144 hours per year in class.